 Why Your Community Needs Internal Allies

-Here’s a complete hypothetical: Imagine you’re at Amazon HQ, and an Amazon team lead greets you at the main entrance.
-She starts talking about all the cool things they’re doing at Amazon and how Azure has made her team’s productivity skyrocket.
+Here’s a complete hypothetical: Imagine you’re at Google HQ, and a Google team lead greets you at the main entrance.
+She starts talking about all the cool things they’re doing at Google and how Excel has made her team’s productivity skyrocket.

-Wait, did she say Azure?
-She doesn’t use AWS?
+Wait, did she say Excel?
+She doesn’t use Sheets?
 That’s weird, right?
 But it’s not necessarily the end of the world.
-Maybe she just prefers Azure.
+Maybe she just prefers Excel.

 From an outsider’s perspective, that’s concerning.

-Now, put yourself in the shoes of Amazon’s developer advocate.
-He’s travelling the country, spreading the word about AWS, collecting feedback from AWS users, and trying to convince other cloud users to join the AWS community.
+Now, put yourself in the shoes of Google’s brand advocate.
+He’s travelling the country, spreading the word about Sheets, collecting feedback from Google users, and trying to convince other cloud users to join the Google Sheets community.

 Big problem: trying to welcome outsiders into your community when your own insiders aren’t part of the community is a major challenge.

 If your own employees aren’t interested in being a part of your community, why should anyone else?